 How To Support An Enneagram Five At Work

-An Enneagram 5 has the uncanny ability to find and fix problems at work in surprising ways.
+An Enneagram Five has the uncanny ability to find and fix problems at work in surprising ways.
 The truth is, they probably thought about a problem ad nauseam before presenting a solution to your team.

 This type is a little different from others in that research done by Truity identified more men than women (14% vs. 7%) in this category.
 But, we have a hunch that some female fives may be misidentified on a broad spectrum.
-So, it is essential to know how to help your Enneagram 5 “Observer” stop burnout.
+So, it is essential to know how to help your Enneagram Five “Observer” stop burnout.
 Here is how you can support them at work.

 An Overview of Enneagram Five

 “All problems have a solution” is a personal mantra for the Enneagram 5.
 They are insightful, intelligent, and the types of teammates who will go to great lengths to become an expert in their discipline.
 This desire to know all things, though, is a part of their defense mechanism.
 With knowledge comes safety from intellectual threats.
-We call the Enneagram 5 "The Investigator" or "The Observer" for this reason.
+We call the Five "The Investigator" or "The Observer" for this reason.